-To create a Library with your Layout Snippets all in one place, create a Layout Library from the new Template section of the File Dialogue:
+To create a Library with your Layout Snippets all in one place, create a Layout Library from the new Template section of the Template Browser:

 You can also create a Layout Library in the Designer Side by selecting the magneta Template Type icon on the top menu bar:

-Note: We do not recommend to have your Layout and Sticker Snippets mixed in the same Template (although in rare circumstances you may prefer this), and it is better to have Layout Libraries seperated from your product Templates.
+Tip: We do not recommend to have your Layout and Sticker Snippets mixed in the same Template (although in rare circumstances you may prefer this), and it is better to have Layout Libraries separated from your product Templates.